 Over the course of his professional career, Bob has served as a principal in investment and commercial banking.
 Additionally, he has been owner and principal in a Houston facility founded to care for children with severe developmental disabilities.
 Currently, Bob is engaged in antennae placement for broadcast and cellular companies, internet service companies, and federal, state and local governmental agencies.

-In addition to his work on behalf of Canine Companions, Bob is a member and vice-chair of the board of the Colorado Springs Philharmonic Orchestra and a current member of the El Paso County Search & Rescue, a first responder mountain rescue team serving the Pikes Peak region.
+In addition to his work on behalf of Canine Companions, Bob is a member and chair of the board of the Colorado Springs Philharmonic Orchestra and a current member of the El Paso County Search & Rescue, a first responder mountain rescue team serving the Pikes Peak region.